libra/website/docs/life-of-a-transaction.md

 ![Figure 1.4 Mempool](assets/illustrations/mempool.svg)
 <small class="figure">Figure 1.4 Mempool</small>

-Mempool is a shared buffer that holds the transactions that are "waiting" to be executed.
+Mempool is a shared buffer that holds the transactions that are “waiting” to be executed.
 When a new transaction is added to mempool, mempool shares this transaction with other validators in the system.
-To reduce network consumption in the “shared mempool," each validator is responsible for delivering its own transactions to other validators.
+To reduce network consumption in the “shared mempool,” each validator is responsible for delivering its own transactions to other validators.
 When a validator receives a transaction from the mempool of another validator, the transaction is added to the mempool of the recipient validator.

 ### AC → Mempool (MP.1)

-* After performing initial validation checks, a validator's AC sends the transaction to the validator's mempool.
+* After performing initial validation checks, a validator's AC sends the transaction to the validator’s mempool.
 * Mempool for validator V~X~ accepts transaction T~N~ for the sender's account only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.

 ### Mempool → Other Validators (MP.2)

 * The mempool of validator V~X~ shares transaction T~N~ with the other validators on the same network.
-* Other validators share the transactions in their mempool with V~X~'s mempool.
+* Other validators share the transactions in their mempool with V~X~’s mempool.

 ### Consensus → Mempool (MP.3)